openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/security/CryptoArchitectureKit/cj-crypto-sm4-sym-encrypt-decrypt-ecb.md

 1. Call [createSymKeyGenerator](../../../../API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md#func-createsymkeygeneratorstring) to generate a symmetric key (SymKey) with SM4 as the key algorithm and 128-bit key length.

-    For guidance on generating an SM4 symmetric key, developers can refer to the example below, combined with [Symmetric Key Generation and Conversion Specifications: SM4](./cj-crypto-sym-key-generation-conversion-spec.md#sm4) and [Random Symmetric Key Generation](./cj-crypto-generate-sym-key-randomly.md).
-Note that reference documents may have parameter differences from the current example, so please pay attention to distinctions when reading.
+    For guidance on generating an SM4 symmetric key, developers can refer to the example below and consult [Symmetric Key Generation and Conversion Specifications: SM4](./cj-crypto-sym-key-generation-conversion-spec.md#sm4) and [Random Symmetric Key Generation](./cj-crypto-generate-sym-key-randomly.md).
+Note that reference documents may have parameter differences from the current example—please pay attention to these distinctions when reading.

-2. Call [createCipher](../../../../API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md#func-createcipherstring) with the string parameter 'SM4_128|ECB|PKCS7' to create a Cipher instance with SM4_128 as the symmetric key type, ECB as the block mode, and PKCS7 as the padding mode, which will be used to perform encryption operations.
+2. Call [createCipher](../../../../API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md#func-createcipherstring) with the string parameter 'SM4_128|ECB|PKCS7' to create a Cipher instance configured for SM4_128 symmetric key type, ECB block mode, and PKCS7 padding mode, which will be used to perform encryption.

-3. Call [init](../../../../API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md#func-initcryptomode-key-paramsspec) to set the mode to encryption (CryptoMode.ENCRYPT_MODE), specify the encryption key (SymKey), and initialize the encryption Cipher instance.
+3. Call [init](../../../../API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md#func-initcryptomode-key-paramsspec) to set the mode to encryption (CryptoMode.EncryptMode), specify the encryption key (SymKey), and initialize the encryption Cipher instance.

-    ECB mode does not require encryption parameters, so pass None directly.
+    ECB mode has no encryption parameters, so pass None directly.

 4. Call [update](../../../../API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md#func-updatedatablob) to update the data (plaintext).

-    - For small data volumes, you can directly call doFinal after init.
+    - For small data volumes, you can directly call doFinal after initialization.
-    - For large data volumes, you can call update multiple times, i.e., perform segmented encryption/decryption.
+    - For large data volumes, you can call update multiple times to perform segmented encryption/decryption.

 5. Call [doFinal](../../../../API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md#func-dofinaldatablob) to obtain the encrypted data.